Park Chung Hee: Rise to power

-On 26 April 1960, Syngman Rhee, the authoritarian inaugural President of South Korea, was forced out of office and into exile following the 19 April Movement, a student-led uprising.
-A new democratic government took office on 13 August 1960.
-However, this was a short-lived period of parliamentary rule in South Korea.
-Yun Bo-seon was a figurehead president, with the real power vested in Prime Minister Chang Myon.
+On April 26, 1960, Syngman Rhee, the authoritarian inaugural President of South Korea, was forced out of office and into exile following the April Revolution, a student-led uprising.
+Yun Po-sun was elected as president later that year on July 29, although the real power was held by Prime Minister Chang Myon.
 Problems arose immediately because neither man could command loyalty from any majority of the Democratic Party or reach agreement on the composition of the cabinet.
 Prime Minister Chang attempted to hold the tenuous coalition together by reshuffling cabinet positions three times within five months.

 Meanwhile, the new government was caught between an economy that was suffering from a decade of mismanagement and corruption under the Rhee presidency and the students who had instigated Rhee's ousting.
 Protesters regularly filled the streets making numerous and wide-ranging demands for political and economic reforms.
 Public security had deteriorated while the public had distrusted the police, which was long under the control of the Rhee government, and the ruling Democratic Party lost public support after long factional fighting.

-Against this backdrop of social instability and division, Major General Park formed the Military Revolutionary Committee.
-When he found out that he was going to be retired within the next few months, he sped up the Committee's plans.
-It led a military coup on 16 May 1961, which was nominally led by Army Chief of Staff Chang Do-yong after his defection on the day it started.
-The military takeover rendered powerless the democratically elected government of President Yun, ending the Second Republic.
+Against this backdrop of social instability and division, Park formed the Military Revolutionary Committee.
+When he found out that he was going to be retired within the next few months, he sped up the committee's plans.
+It led a military coup on May 16, 1961, which was nominally led by Army Chief of Staff Chang Do-yong after his defection on the day it started.
+On May 18, Chang Myon announced his resignation along with his cabinet.
+Yun accepted the coup and persuaded the United States Eighth Army and the commanders of various ROK army units not to interfere with the new government.
+U.S. President John F. Kennedy reluctantly accepted the coup to preserve the military alliance and prevent further instability.

 Initially, a new administration was formed from among those military officers who supported Park.
 The reformist military Supreme Council for National Reconstruction was nominally led by General Chang.
 Following Chang's arrest in July 1961, Park took overall control of the council.
-The coup was largely welcomed by a general populace exhausted by political chaos.
-Although Prime Minister Chang and United States Army General Carter Magruder resisted the coup efforts, President Yun sided with the military and persuaded the United States Eighth Army and the commanders of various ROK army units not to interfere with the new government.
-Soon after the coup, Park was promoted to Lieutenant General.
+The coup was largely welcomed by a general populace exhausted by political chaos, although condemned in certain quarters.

+Soon after the coup, Park was promoted to Lieutenant general.
 The South Korean historian Hwang Moon Kyung described Park's rule as very "militaristic", noting right from the start Park aimed to mobilize South Korean society along "militaristically disciplined lines".
 One of Park's very first acts upon coming to power was a campaign to "clean up" the streets by arresting and putting the homeless to work in "welfare centers".